starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 -----

 Python code can be invoked with the ``%{`` ``%}`` block, where all contained code is available to be modified during proof construction.
-The ``ids`` expression allows a hint to access and modify Cairo expressions that preceed the hints block.
-See :ref:`hints` for more information.
+We can run a Cairo program with the ``--program_input`` flag, which allows providing a json input file that can be referenced inside a hint

 .. tested-code:: cairo syntax_hints